CIRCIRCIRCLE/Face-Recognition-with-Eigenfaces-PCA-/README.md

 # Face Recognition with Eigenfaces PCA
+_The dataset comes from 'The Yale face database'_
 ## 1. Overview—Define Problem
 Using principal component analysis (PCA) features to get eigenfaces and implement the function of face recognition (MLE, KNN included).
 ## 2. Data Description